LENAS: Learning-based Neural Architecture Search and Ensemble for 3D Radiotherapy Dose Prediction: Related Work

 \subsection{Knowledge-Based Planning}

-Knowledge-based automatic treatment planning is realized by building an atlas-based repository or a mathematical model to predict the dosimetry (\ie, dose distribution, entire DVH curve, dose volume metrics, etc.), which utilizes previously optimized plans~\cite{momin2021knowledge}.
-For example, in atlas-based methods, manually designed geometric features are selected as metrics to define the similarity between previous plans and a new plan.
-On the other hand, the previous parameters of the most similar plan are adopted as the initialization of the new plan optimization.
-The modeling methods use handcrafted features to regress and predict DVH of a new plan to guide the optimization processing~\cite{zhu2011planning}.
-The features include overlap volume histogram (OVH)~\cite{wu2009patient}, beams eye view (BEV) projections, and overlap of regions of interests (ROIs), etc., which are applicable to both methods.
+Knowledge-based planning (KBP) is realized by building an atlas-based repository or a mathematical model to predict the dosimetry such as dose distribution, entire DVH curve, and dose volume metrics utilizing previously optimized plans~\cite{momin2021knowledge}.
+In atlas-based methods, manually designed geometric features are selected as metrics to measure the similarity between previous plans and a new plan.
+The previous parameters of the most similar plan are adopted as the initialization of the new plan optimization.
+Conversely, modeling methods use handcrafted features to regress and predict DVH of a new plan to guide the optimization processing~\cite{zhu2011planning}.
+The features include overlap volume histogram (OVH)~\cite{li2022explainable}, beams eye view (BEV) projections, and overlap of regions of interest (ROIs), etc., which are applicable to both atlas-based and modeling methods.

-However, the traditional KBP methods only predict 2-dimensional or 1-dimensional dosimetry metrics, which lack entire spatial distribution of dosage.
-In the past few years, many researchers focused on the deep learning-based KBP methods.
-Due to the powerful ability of extracting statistical and contextual features of convolution neural network (CNN), 3-dimensional voxel-wise dose distribution with high accuracy can be directly predicted.
-The inputs of deep learning-based models usually are images (\eg, CT images and structure masks), and the architecture of models are mainly U-Net~\cite{willems2019feasibility, kajikawa2019convolutional, bohara2020using}.
-The two main directions for improving the performance of CNN-based dose prediction are: 1) designing different architectures, including modified U-Net~\cite{ma2019individualized, gotz2020deep}, U-Res-Net~\cite{liu2019deep}, HD U-net~\cite{barragan2019three, nguyen20193d}, GAN-based~\cite{murakami2020fully, nguyen2020incorporating}, etc.; 2) adding clinical parameters into inputs, such as isocenter~\cite{willems2019feasibility}, beam geometry infomation~\cite{barragan2019three}, isodose lines and gradient infomation~\cite{tan2021incorporating}).
+Nevertheless, traditional knowledge-based planning (KBP) methods have limitations as they only predict 2-dimensional or 1-dimensional dosimetry metrics, failing to capture the complete spatial distribution of dosage.
+In recent years, researchers mainly focused on deep learning-based KBP methods.
+Leveraging the powerful capabilities of CNNs to extract statistical and contextual features, these methods enable direct and highly accurate prediction of 3-dimensional voxel-wise dose distributions.
+The inputs of deep learning-based models usually are images (\eg, CT images and structure masks), and the architecture of models is mainly U-Net~\cite{nguyen20193d}.
+The two main directions for improving the performance of CNN-based dose prediction are: 1) designing different architectures, including modified U-Net~\cite{lin2023rethinking}, U-Res-Net~\cite{liu2019deep}, HD U-Net~\cite{nguyen20193d}, GAN-based~\cite{nguyen2020incorporating}; 2) adding clinical parameters into inputs, such as isocenter~\cite{willems2019feasibility}, beam geometry infomation~\cite{teng2024beam}, isodose lines and gradient infomation~\cite{tan2021incorporating}).